 What is the longevity of your Website?

 You don’t get a warning in the mail notifying you that your website is out of date.
 Most web developers or designers will advise a website redesign every two years.
 After you hit that two-year mark, you are supposed to re-evaluate your site and decide if your website still accurately reflects your Brand.

 How much time has elapsed since the last time you launched a new website?
-The reason your website needs to be upgraded regularly is because the web is constantly changing and evolving.
-The expectations of your website performance by your users changes as well.
+The reason your website needs to be upgraded regularly is that the web is constantly changing and evolving.
+The expectations of your website performance by your users change as well.
 And the rate of change is only speeding up and getting more extreme.